PaytonHAH/PaytonHAH.github.io/projects/ICS-241-ATA.md

 <img class="img-fluid" src="../img/ICS-241-ATA/ICS_390_Chapter_1_(3).png">

-As not a lot of information is online, here is a link to the entry on the General Catalog of classes at UH Manoa: https://manoa.hawaii.edu/catalog/courses/ics-390-computing-ethics-for-lab-assistants-3/
+As not a lot of information is online, here is a link to the entry on the General Catalog of classes at UH Manoa: <a href="https://manoa.hawaii.edu/catalog/courses/ics-390-computing-ethics-for-lab-assistants-3/"><i class="large github icon "></i>Catalog Link</a>